Patternslib/Patterns/docs/api/parser.rst

    found during parsing, and is used to determine what data type should be used.

+   As a special feature you can define an *argument-alias* as default value by using a ```$<argument name>``` as default value.
+In that case if no value for the argument was provided a copy of the referenced argument will be used.

 .. js:function:: ArgumentParser.parse($el [, options][, multiple])